Jaycar-Electronics/Portable-Digital-Compass/README.md

 ![](images/trig.png)

-We reverse the outside point so that we can get the other direction aswel, and make it look more like a compass with the north and south directions.
+We reverse the outside point so that we can get the other direction as well, and make it look more like a compass with the north and south directions.

 ## Use